Economic Factors >

 The Company and its subsidiary bank, securities company, securities investment trust company and insurance company have all set up internal audit units that report to the Board of Directors.
 A general audit system has also been established, which audits and assesses the internal control system designed and executed using the first and second models as well as the effectiveness of the risk management system, based on an independent and non-partial spirit.
 It also offers timely improvement suggestions to reasonably ensure that the internal control system can continue to be effectively enforced.
 The suggestions also serve as a basis for reviewing and amending the internal control system.
 Furthermore, the internal audit units would continue to follow up on and re-examine review comments as well as audit faults identified by financial examination agencies and accountants, those submitted by themselves and business units, as well as items marked for further improvement in the internal control system declaration.
 The status of their follow-up audits and improvement, regularly submitted to the Board of Directors and Audit Committee in writing, serves as an important index for awarding or punishing related departments as well as performance assessments.
 The goal is to maintain the operation of an effective and appropriate internal control system.

-■ Implementation of the internal audit system in 2023 is as follows:
+◎ Implementation of the internal audit system in 2024 is as follows

-Please refer to page 126 of the Company's Annual Report for the 2023 Internal Control System Statement
+Please refer to the Company’s website for the 2024 Internal Control System Statement

 Business Continuity Management Mechanism